MaxAquila/GW2Elfo/Account/Recipes.md

 # GW2Elfo ─ Recipes
 by Elfo Bianco

+> Only recipes learned from item will be displayed on this page.

 #### Permissions Required
 * account
 * unlocks

 ### About
+* Recipes:
-* Recipes learned from item
+  * check if learned
-* Output item name
+  * output item name
-* Output item level
+  * output item rarity
+  * crafting disciplines able to craft the recipe
-* Minimum discipline rating
+  * minimum discipline rating required